 The vast majority of our users have requested that charts be “stitched” together rather than switching from one chart to another.
 Unfortunately there are some side effects to this process where the borders meet or overlap that can occasionally cause labels to be cut off.
 We are working to support an alternative view that would include charts with full borders but there is no ETA yet.
-In the meantime, Terminal Procedures and Sectional Charts with legend may be downloaded digitally from Aeronav.
+In the meantime, Terminal Procedures and Sectional Charts with legend may be downloaded digitally from the FAA Aeronav division.

 Q: Why does AviationMaps crash every time I select Main Menu or try to edit Preferences?

-This will occur if “do not keep activities” is selected in developer options the Android device being used.
+This will occur if “do not keep activities” is selected in developer options of the Android device being used.
 Selecting this option will kill an activity as soon as a user leaves it.
 To check the setting and turn it off, select System Settings > Developer Options > Do not keep activities.

 For more information or installation and user assistance please view our online user guide.